Submit Benchmarks!

 Monero Mining Hash Rate

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX 1070 should be just a bit faster than the Radeon RX 480 4GB overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthThe GeForce GTX 1070, in theory, should be a little bit faster than the Radeon RX 480 4GB overall. (explain)

-Texel RateThe GeForce GTX 1070 will be a bit (approximately 12%) faster with regards to texture filtering than the Radeon RX 480 4GB. (explain)
+Texel RateThe GeForce GTX 1070 is a little bit (about 12%) faster with regards to texture filtering than the Radeon RX 480 4GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 1070 is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 1070 is superior to the Radeon RX 480 4GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison